chirag127/GhostTyper---Keyboard-Ghostwriter/README.md

 # GhostTyper – Keyboard Ghostwriter

-GhostTyper is a browser extension that helps users write faster, smarter, and in their **own voice**.
-By learning the user's writing style from typed input and writing samples, it offers **real-time suggestions**, **auto-replies**, and **rewrites** in their unique tone.
+GhostTyper is a browser extension that provides real-time, inline AI writing suggestions as users type into any form or text input field on the web.
+Designed like GitHub Copilot but for everyday writing, it mimics the user's personal tone using writing samples and allows users to accept suggestions with a simple press of the **Tab** key.

 ## Features

--   **Real-Time Writing Suggestions**: Get suggestions as you type that match your writing style
--   **Persona Management**: Create and switch between different writing styles
--   **Writing Sample Analysis**: Upload your writing to train the AI on your style
--   **Text Manipulation**: Rephrase, shorten, or expand text while maintaining your tone
--   **Privacy Modes**: Choose between cloud processing for full features or local-only mode for privacy
+-   **Inline Suggestions**: As you type, GhostTyper generates subtle, gray-colored inline suggestions that can be accepted with the `Tab` key or dismissed with `Esc`.
+-   **Tone Matching**: GhostTyper uses your previous writing samples to match your tone, making suggestions feel natural and consistent with your style.
+-   **Universal Input Support**: Works across all websites including Gmail, Twitter, LinkedIn, and more.
+-   **Customizable Settings**: Toggle the extension on/off, upload writing samples, set tone preferences, and manage your data.

 ## Project Structure

 The project consists of two main components:

-### Browser Extension (Chrome)
+### Browser Extension

--   **Manifest V3** compliant Chrome extension
+-   **Manifest V3** compliant browser extension
--   Detects input fields and monitors typing
+-   **contentScript.js**: Detects text inputs and handles suggestions
+-   **suggestionOverlay.js**: Renders inline suggestions
--   Displays ghost text suggestions
+-   **keyboardHandler.js**: Handles keyboard events for accepting/rejecting suggestions
--   Provides context menu options for text manipulation
--   Manages user settings and personas
+-   **popup.html/js**: Provides the settings UI
+-   Cross-browser compatibility with **webextension-polyfill**

 ### Backend Server

 -   **Express.js** REST API
--   Handles writing sample analysis
--   Generates text suggestions
--   Manages user profiles and personas
+-   **MongoDB** for storing user tone profiles
--   Integrates with Google's Gemini API for AI text generation
+-   **Gemini 2.0 Flash Lite** integration for AI-powered text generation
+-   Tone analysis for matching user's writing style
+-   Suggestion generation based on user's input and tone

 ## Installation